 I realised this because I stopped to check progress.
 At that point I saw that the strange water was approaching from the east/Tramore Bay/South-east direction.

-Where I was swimming, the water was rippley but calm, a low Force Two water condition on a small swell.
-Only metres away and moving toward me the water surface was entirely different, like house paint stippled upward by a paint roller, all short sharp peaks and under the water again yellow and full of matter.
+Where I was swimming, the water was rippling but with a calm surface, a low Force Two water condition on a small swell.
+Only metres away and moving toward me the water surface was entirely different, like house paint stippled upward by a paint roller, all short sharp peaks and under the water again was yellow and full of matter.
 I filmed the transition.
 The confusing thing was there was no change in wind, which looking at the video. doesn’t sound right.
 When you look at the water surface, it looks like wind.